-In the last section, I reviewed a timeless path integral formulation of quantum mechanics by Chiou [8], building on previous results on timeless quantum mechanics (see [23] for a review).
+In this section, I reviewed a timeless path integral formulation of quantum mechanics by Chiou [9], building on previous results on timeless quantum mechanics (see [10] for a review).
 In these formulations, configuration space is the 'space of all possible instants'.
-This section will consist of a (extremely) summarized account of my work in [15, 13, 10].

-Configuration space for timeless field theories, which I will still denote by \mathcal{M} , is the set of all possible field configurations over a given (in our case finite-dimensional, closed) manifold \mathcal{M} .
-Each point of configuration space $q \in \mathcal{M}$ is a "snapshot" of the whole Universe.19 One nice thing about this infinitedimensional space is that it is metrizable, which gives it the minimal topological properties we want from the requirements of section 5.
+Configuration space for timeless field theories, which I will still denote by \mathcal{M} , is the set of all possible field configurations over a given closed manifold \mathcal{M} .
+Each point of configuration space $q \in \mathcal{M}$ is a "snapshot" of the whole Universe.17 I will require symmetries to be 'laws of the instant' precisely so that they are compatible with a theory defined at its most fundamental level by $W(q_1, q_2)$.